jplaui/janus_artifacts/README.md

 #### Experiment 7: Janus ECTF, Origo benchmarks
 In order to run the ECTF algorithm and get the Origo reproduction, you must launch three terminal sessions.
 Jump with each of the terminal session into the folders `origo/server`, `origo/proxy`, `origo/client` and now start in the server location with the command `go run main.go -debug`.
 Next run the proxy (location inside `origo/proxy`) with the command `go run main.go -listen` and run the client (location inside `origo/client`) with the command `go run main.go -debug -request`.
-After the client command, the code executes the ECTF algorithm and outputs the bandwidth and execution time benchmarks (see [code](https://github.com/jplaui/tls_fork/blob/88b41e47f1e91b83b63ab04e4b9d9df11fbc92df/new_ectf.go#L313)).
+After the client command, the code executes the threeparty handshake and the ECTF algorithm and outputs the bandwidth and execution time benchmarks (see [code](https://github.com/jplaui/tls_fork/blob/88b41e47f1e91b83b63ab04e4b9d9df11fbc92df/new_ectf.go#L313)).
 In order to get the Origo end to end benchmarks, continue the execution of the command sequence provided [here](https://github.com/jplaui/origo/tree/main?tab=readme-ov-file#running-the-protocol-locally).
 You already did step 3. at this point.
 This experiment does not take long and has no drastic consumption of system resources.
 The results supports our claims made in our main result 2 and contribute to the main result 3.

-#### Experiment 8: Janus three party handshake
-In order to run the three-party handshake, make sure to be on the right branch and follow the execution requirements provided above in experiment 7 until step 3, where the client calls `go run main.go -debug -request`.
-This experiment does not take long and has no drastic consumption of system resources.
-The results supports our claims made in our main result 2.
+Notice that this experiment also executes the threeparty handshake, where the [makeClientHello](https://github.com/jplaui/tls_fork/blob/client/handshake_client.go#L151) function adds a new keyshare which is supposed to be generated at the proxy.
+Further, we generate the secret shared client DHE [here](https://github.com/jplaui/tls_fork/blob/client/handshake_client_tls13.go#L395).
+The 3PHS is executed locally and the code snipped provided here does not run the randomness addition to the tls_fork branch of the proxy.

 ## Limitations (Only for Functional and Reproduced badges)